airbytehq/airbyte/airbyte-integrations/connectors/destination-google-sheets/README.md

 # Google-Sheets destination connector

-This is the repository for the Google-Sheets source connector, written in Python.
+This is the repository for the Google-Sheets destination connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/destinations/google-sheets).

 ## Local development